 Introduction

 RECOVERY is an open-label platform trial evaluating treatments for patients hospitalised with influenza or community-acquired pneumonia (CAP) caused by other pathogens.
-Several previous treatments have been evaluated in RECOVERY, and the IMPs being evaluated in the EU are listed in the table below (treatment comparisons “H”, “I” and “M” from the core protocol).
-All IMPs in the EU are supplied, labelled and accounted for as if given as part of routine care, without any trial specific procedures.
-Prescriptions should be written by one of the patient’s attending doctors in the same manner as for usual care, with no additional documentation.
+Several previous treatments have been evaluated in RECOVERY, and the IMPs being evaluated in the EU are listed in the table below (treatment comparisons “G”, “H”, “I” and “M” from the core protocol).
+IMPs for the oseltamivir and corticosteroid comparisons are supplied, labelled and accounted for as if given as part of routine care, without any trial specific procedures.
+Trial-specific baloxavir marboxil is supplied to sites via the Roche distribution network with clinical trial labelling, but accountability and temperature monitoring should be done in accordance with the usual pharmacy practice for non-trial medicines.
+Prescriptions of all trial IMPs should be written in the same manner as for usual care, with no additional documentation (unless there is a local requirement for this).
+Depending on local requirements, trial IMP may need to be prescribed by a doctor specifically delegated to do this, or it may be acceptable for any attending doctor to prescribe the IMP (this can be confirmed with the site PI).
 Only adults (aged ≥18 years) are eligible in the EU.

 Table 1: IMPs in RECOVERY